mWater/minimongo/README.md

 To test, run `testem` in the main directory.

 To test a RemoteDb implementation, use `test/LiveRemoteDbTests.coffee`.
 Server must have a collection called scratch with fields as specified at top of tests file.

+### Quickfind

+Finds can be very wasteful when the client has large collections already cached.
+The quickfind protocol shards the existing docs on the client by id and then sends a hash of them to the server, which just responds with the changed ones.
+See src/quickfind.coffee for more details.
+It needs to be enabled and is off by default.